Skip to content

 • Perform hand hygiene frequently, especially before handling food or eating, and after using the toilet or handling faecal matter

-• Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with a disposable paper towel or hand dryer.
-If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative
+• Wash hands with liquid soap and water, and rub for at least 20 seconds; then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub may be considered.

 • Wear gloves and a surgical mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards